The Best Running Watches For Those Who Want It All

 This really is the best running watch right now – let me explain why…

-This data can also improve your consistency in effort while training for a marathon or ultramarathon for example, with data points like Garmin’s ‘PacePro’ to keep you on your desired pace and their ‘ClimbPro’ which can be used to see real-time information on your current and upcoming climbs, including gradient, distance and elevation gain — as well as descents and flats.
+This data can also improve your consistency in effort while training for a half marathon, marathon or ultramarathon for example, with data points like Garmin’s ‘PacePro’ to keep you on your desired pace and their ‘ClimbPro’ which can be used to see real-time information on your current and upcoming climbs, including gradient, distance and elevation gain — as well as descents and flats.

 ClimbPro is such a powerful feature for trail racing because I know exactly how much climb I have remaining on any given pitch or grade during a race or training run.